gradebook/utils/README.md

 - `test` to run the tests (located in the `__tests__` folder)
 - `test:coverage` to run tests with test coverage enabled.
 We don't have CI coverage enabled at the moment
-- `lint` to run `xo`, our linter of choice.
-We don't have lint set up for TypeScript at the moment

 The code for each package is written in the `src` folder, and compiled to the `lib` folder